obeidahmad/e-Health_Platform/README.md

 ![building blocks](docs/diagram.png)

 The diagram above shows the general structure.
-There are three high level layers:
+There are three main layers:
 - The frontend
 - The gateway
 - The backend

-The front-end is the user interface.
-It takes its credentials from the cloud provider and utilizes cloud services for storage of some user data and blob storage.
-References of this remote data and the rest of the services are in the backend.
-The backend is reachable through the gateway, as the backend has no knowledge or decisions in authentication or role-based authorization and redirections.
-These are done on the level of the gateway.
-It checks the validity of the request credentials and role and redirects it to the appropriate backend module.
-Each backend module has its own independent database schema, providing solid grouds for scalability in the future if a full microservices architecture was applied.

-This approach:
-- Isolates the different services, reducing single point failures, so any issues that happen can be more easily located without affecting the rest of the system.
-- Offers scalability, so if there is more demand for one service multiple instances of it can be run to satisfy the demand without having to waste resources on the rest.
-Each service can also be modified independently.
-- Aids continuous integration: as isolation and scalability are ensured, the deployment process is also streamlined for each service.
-Updates can be pushed faster, and new features done without messing with unrelated code.
-- Is technology agnostic, as different features have unique needs, which was reflected in the technology choice shown below.
+The frontend, responsible for the user interface, seamlessly interacts with cloud services for data storage.
+Meanwhile, the backend, accessible only through the identity management gateway, handles business logic and data processing.
+Each backend module operates independently, ensuring robustness and future scalability.
+Our architecture is made with growth in mind, whether you’re expanding within a monolithic system or transitioning to a full microservices setup.

 ### Tools and technologies